REX2626/Astro-Attack/README.md

 If neutral ship cannot find patrol point - do something

+NOTE: pygame.draw.circle uses integer for radius, e.g. diameter is always multiples of two Do some caching for circles for particles to improve performance

 ### POTENTIAL

 Strict Rendering (only rendering objects which will defo be on screen)